 - Standard mileage.
-Multiply your business miles driven by the standard rate (57.5 cents in 2020).
-This rate includes driving costs, gas, repairs/maintenance, and depreciation.
+Multiply your business miles driven by the standard rate.
+For 2022, there are two rates: for miles driven between January 1 and June 30, 2022 it is $0.585 and for miles driven between July 1 and December 31, 2022 it is $0.625.
+These rates include driving costs, gas, repairs/maintenance, and depreciation.
 Do NOT deduct these costs separately.
 This is the more common and easiest option.

 - Actual car expenses.
 Track all of your driving expenses yourself.
 Actual car expenses are difficult to track, so seek professional tax help.
 With this method, you can deduct a percentage of your actual costs for gas, repairs, vehicle depreciation, insurance, and other vehicle-related costs.
 This number is based on the percentage of time you use the vehicle for driving.
 Keep in mind that you will need to have receipts to support these expenses.